 The first ever quads born in Greece arrived last month at a clinic near the Greek Capital.

-The first ever quads born in Greece arrived last month at a clinic near the Greek Capital.
+Background: The first ever quads born in Greece arrived last month at a clinic near the Greek Capital.
 Mother and children are all doing well.

 Despina Spyridonos aged 32 already has another child, a three year old girl, who was left in the care of 'dad', 37 year-old Nicholas Spyridonos, a driving instructor, during the two-hour birth.